 If you want a souvenir that’s more substantial but doesn’t cost an arm and a leg, try playing the midway games on Pixar Pier in California Adventure.
 It’s $5 a play, and the winner always gets a character plush.
 So if you wait until your family can play alone, you’re guaranteed to win something.
 If you’re playing against more than 4 people, you win a larger character plush.
 It’s a great deal for a stuffed animal souvenir.

 The Disneyland App

 Whatever you do, be sure to download and use the app!
+It’s one of the best secret Disneyland tips I always recommend.
 It’s an insanely good resource and capable of so many things.
 You can check ride wait times for both parks, make sure your favorite rides aren’t closed, find out where to meet characters, check entertainment show times, and so much more.
 You can actually purchase park tickets right on the app and scan into the park from your phone as well.
 I love this app so much that I had to break it out into sections.
 Read more below.

 Use the App to Order Food

 This is one of our favorite tricks for saving time and getting food on the table fast when we sit down at a park restaurant.
 Within the app, you can open the menus from most park restaurants, order and pay for your food, and have it ready by the time you arrive.
 Or you can sit down and snag a table and order while you’re seated.
 Then you just head up to the counter to collect your food when the notification comes that it’s ready.

 This is a total lifesaver if you’re with kids, if you’re in a time crunch, or if you’re just starving and don’t want to wait in lines.